rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

   (~~~ IRRELEVANT PART OF BACKTRACE REMOVED BY ME ~~~)
   36: rustc_driver::run_compiler
              at /home/user/rust/compiler/rustc_driver/src/lib.rs:253
-$ # Cool, now I have a backtrace for the error
 ```

+Cool, now I have a backtrace for the error!

 ## Getting logging output
 [getting-logging-output]: #getting-logging-output